Data Centers in New Mexico

 Natural Disaster Risk

-New Mexico has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 73.62 as of September 2025.
-The primary environmental threats are not catastrophic in nature and can be effectively mitigated with modern data center design and operational planning.
-Key risks include drought, wildfire, winter weather, earthquake, and riverine flooding.
+New Mexico has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 73.62, as of September 2025.
+The state is not exposed to major coastal threats like hurricanes.